Rigidity of stable marginally outer trapped surfaces in initial data sets: Isometric embedding in the Minkowski spacetime

-It follows that the expression of the scalar curvature of $\Sigma$ is given, in these coordinates, by \bd R_{\Sigma}=\overline{g}^{ij}\left(\Gamma_{ij,k}^{k}-\Gamma_{ik,j}^{k}\right)+O(\left|r(y)\right|^{-4}) \ed \bd =-\mathcal{K}\sum_{i\neq k}\left[-\frac{\omega_{ii}\z_{k}^{2}}{r^{3}\left(y\right)}-3\frac{\omega_{ik}\z^{2}_{i}\z^{2}_{k}y^{i}y^{k}-\omega_{ii}\z_{k}^{4}(y^{k})^{2}}{r^{5}\left(y\right)}\right]+O(\left|r(y)\right|^{-4}) \ed so that we can conveniently rewrite it in the final form \bd R_{\Sigma}=-\frac{\mathcal{K}}{r^{3}\left(y\right)}\left[-\omega_{11}\z_{2}^{2}-\omega_{22}\z_{1}^{2}-\frac{3}{r^{2}(y)}\left(2\omega_{12}\z_{1}^{2}\z_{2}^{2}y^{1}y^{2}-\omega_{11}\left(\z_{2}^{2}y^{2}\right)^{2}-\omega_{22}\left(\z_{1}^{2}y^{1}\right)^{2}\right)\right]+O(\left|r(y)\right|^{-4}). \ed Now, we know that $R_{\Sigma}$ is identically equal to zero and therefore this is true, as a special case, on the coordinate line where $y^{2}=0$: the expansion of the scalar curvature along that path is given by \bd R_{\Sigma}=-\frac{\mathcal{K}}{r^{3}(y)}\left[-\omega_{11}\z_{2}^{2}-\omega_{22}\z_{1}^{2}+\frac{3\omega_{22}\left(\z_{1}^{2}y^{1}\right)^{2}}{\left(\z_{1}y^{1}\right)^{2}+\left(\z_{3}u(y)\right)^{2}}\right]+O(\left|y\right|^{-4}) \ed so \textsl{if} $\mathcal{K}$ \textsl{were not zero} by letting $|y|\to\infty$ we would get the algebraic condition $2\omega_{22}\z_{1}^{2}=\omega_{11}\z_{2}^{2}$.
+It follows that the expression of the scalar curvature of $\Sigma$ is given, in these coordinates, by \bd R_{\Sigma}=\overline{g}^{ij}\left(\Gamma_{ij,k}^{k}-\Gamma_{ik,j}^{k}\right)+O(\left|r(y)\right|^{-4+2\varepsilon}) \ed \bd =-\mathcal{K}\sum_{i\neq k}\left[-\frac{\omega_{ii}\z_{k}^{2}}{r^{3}\left(y\right)}-3\frac{\omega_{ik}\z^{2}_{i}\z^{2}_{k}y^{i}y^{k}-\omega_{ii}\z_{k}^{4}(y^{k})^{2}}{r^{5}\left(y\right)}\right]+O(\left|r(y)\right|^{-4+2\varepsilon}) \ed so that we can conveniently rewrite it in the final form \bd R_{\Sigma}=-\frac{\mathcal{K}}{r^{3}\left(y\right)}\left[-\omega_{11}\z_{2}^{2}-\omega_{22}\z_{1}^{2}-\frac{3}{r^{2}(y)}\left(2\omega_{12}\z_{1}^{2}\z_{2}^{2}y^{1}y^{2}-\omega_{11}\left(\z_{2}^{2}y^{2}\right)^{2}-\omega_{22}\left(\z_{1}^{2}y^{1}\right)^{2}\right)\right]+O(\left|r(y)\right|^{-4+2\varepsilon}). \ed Now, we know that $R_{\Sigma}$ is identically equal to zero and therefore this is true, as a special case, on the coordinate line where $y^{2}=0$: the expansion of the scalar curvature along that path is given by \bd R_{\Sigma}=-\frac{\mathcal{K}}{r^{3}(y)}\left[-\omega_{11}\z_{2}^{2}-\omega_{22}\z_{1}^{2}+\frac{3\omega_{22}\left(\z_{1}^{2}y^{1}\right)^{2}}{\left(\z_{1}y^{1}\right)^{2}+\left(\z_{3}u(y)\right)^{2}}\right]+O(\left|y\right|^{-4+2\varepsilon}) \ed so \textsl{if} $\mathcal{K}$ \textsl{were not zero} by letting $|y|\to\infty$ we would get the algebraic condition $2\omega_{22}\z_{1}^{2}=\omega_{11}\z_{2}^{2}$.
 Considering, symmetrically, the coordinate line where $y^{1}=0$ we would be led to the system

 and hence, by comparison, we would get the conclusion $\omega_{11}\z_{2}^{2}=\omega_{22}\z_{1}^{2}=0$, contradiction.
-Thus we necessarily have $\mathcal{K}=0$ and then (keeping in mind Definition \ref{def:BDS}) this implies that the ADM \textsl{energy} of the metric $g$ of the initial data set $(M,g,k)$ is zero and so, thanks to the rigidity statement in Theorem \ref{thm:PMT}, this forces $(M,g,k)$ to isometrically embed as a spacelike slice in the Minkowsi model $(\mathbb{M},\eta)$, which is what we had to prove.
+Thus we necessarily have $\mathcal{K}=0$ and then (keeping in mind Definition \ref{def:BDS}) this implies that the ADM \textsl{energy} of the metric $g$ of the initial data set $(M,g,k)$ is zero and so, thanks to the rigidity statement in Theorem \ref{thm:PMT}, this forces $(M,g,k)$ to isometrically embed as a space-like slice in the Minkowski model $(\mathbb{M},\eta)$, which is what we had to prove.

 \end{proof}